Preparing your Lawn for Fall

 With autumn nearly upon us and winter rapidly approaching, you’re probably not spending much time thinking about your lawn.
-But believe it or not, the cooler temperatures and occasional rainfall that occurs during fall creates the ideal time to prepare your lawn for the following spring.
+But believe it or not, the cooler temperatures and occasional rainfall that occurs during fall creates the ideal time discuss the topic of fall lawn preparation, as you are preparing your lawn for fall and the following spring.

 Many homeowners think lawns need less care in the fall because the grass grows more slowly.
 However, during fall, grass is absorbing energy, moisture, and nutrients in preparation for a long, dormant winter.
 Give it a little attention now, and you’ll be rewarded with a lush, healthy spring lawn.
 Just follow these steps to a better spring lawn.

 Don’t Stop Mowing

 Continue to water and mow your lawn, as needed, throughout the fall.
 Then as the season draws to a close, drop the mower’s blade to its lowest setting for the last two cuttings of the year.
 That will allow more sunlight to reach the crown of the grass, and there will be less leaf to turn brown during the winter.

 *Note: As you lower the blade, just remember not to trim off more than one-third of the grass blades at any one time.
 You may have to do this in increments, if necessary, by gradually lowering the cutting height until the time of the final two cuttings.